lfgberg/hitek725.pretty/README.md

 # Credits
-All credits go to Engicoder for these footprints.
+Footprints made by Engicoder
-These footprints are a slightly modified version of a footprint created by Engicoder (mainly aesthetic changes only).
+Aesthetic changes made by Alas added more variations on pads